- Home

 Sometimes there are multiple people willing to give a kidney to the same recipient.
 The hospital then takes several factors into account to determine who is the best match.

 You can also respond to a call on social media or in the newspaper for a kidney donor.
-Important is:
+It is important that:

 - The donor may not receive money for the donation.